essa-software/EssaGUI/README.md

 A GUI framework written in C++.
 It was initially a component of [ESSA](https://github.com/essa-software/essa).
 Currently is developed along with [EssaDB](https://github.com/essa-software/EssaDB).

-**EssaGUI** uses SFML for system events and OpenGL 3.2 for rendering.
+**EssaGUI** uses [LLGL](https://github.com/sppmacd/llgl) and OpenGL 3.2 as rendering backends.
 EssaGUI apps run a simple window manager in the main (system) window.
 You can open dialogs and other windows here.

 ## Features